ConnectJoin ElistSubscribersLoginCartPress RoomBlog

-Mary Lauve designed the costumes for the Huntington's production of Can You Forgive Her? as well as having collaborated with other designers in over seventy productions as the company’s resident assistant.
-Recent regional designs include The Winter’s Tale and Phedre (Actors’ Shakespeare Project), Tribes and Clybourne Park (SpeakEasy Stage Company), and Intimate Apparel at Brandeis University.
-Ms. Lauve studied theatre at Boston College and Emerson College and design at The Art Institute of Boston.
+Mary Lauve designed the costumes for the Huntington’s production of Can You Forgive Her? and has collaborated with other designers in over seventy productions as the company’s resident assistant.
+Recent regional designs include The Winter’s Tale and Phedre (Actors’ Shakespeare Project), Tribes and Clybourne Park (SpeakEasy Stage Company), and Intimate Apparel (Brandeis University).
+Ms. Lauve studied theatre at Boston College and Emerson College, and design at The Art Institute of Boston.

 Philip S. Rosenberg has previous Huntington credits that include Can You Forgive Her?, Betrayal, Private Lives,Bus Stop, and She Loves Me.
 His Broadway credits include The Elephant Man, It’s Only A Play, and A Gentleman’s Guide to Love and Murder.
 In years past, Mr. Rosenberg has also served as associate lighting designer on over 35 Broadway plays and musicals.